insideMOBILITY Atlanta 2020: Event Highlights

 - Flexibility and choice in the relocation process

-- Freedom to prioritise spend – e.g. on transportation of pets or household goods
+- Freedom to prioritize spend – e.g. on transportation of pets or household goods

 - The feeling of ownership and being in charge